walzimmer/3d-bat/README.md

     ![](https://www.nuscenes.org/public/images/taxonomy_imgs/front_of_semi_truck_8.png)

  ## Motorcycle
 + Gasoline or electric powered 2-wheeled vehicle designed to move rapidly (at the speed of standard cars) on the road surface.
 This category includes all motorcycles, vespas and scooters.
-It also includes light 3-wheel vehicles, often with a light plastic roof and open on the sides, that tend to be common in Asia.
+It also includes light 3-wheel vehicles, often with a light plastic roof and open on the sides, that tend to be common in Asia (rickshaws).
     + If there is a rider, include the rider in the box.
     + If there is a passenger, include the passenger in the box.
     + If there is a pedestrian standing next to the motorcycle, do NOT include in the annotation.